python/mypy/mypyc/doc/dev-intro.md

 ### Benchmarking

 Many mypyc improvements attempt to make some operations faster.
-For any such change, you should run some measurerements to verify that there actually is a measurable performance impact.
+For any such change, you should run some measurements to verify that there actually is a measurable performance impact.

 A typical benchmark would initialize some data to be operated on, and